microsoft/aroworkshop/_entries/03-07 networking.md

 ![Shifty DNS](/media/managedlab/20-shifty-dns.png)

 ### Scaling
 OpenShift allows one to scale up/down the number of pods for each part of an application as needed.
-This can be accomplished via changing our *replicaset/deployment* definition (declarative), by the commandline (imperative), or via the web UI (imperative).
+This can be accomplished via changing our *replicaset/deployment* definition (declarative), by the command line (imperative), or via the web UI (imperative).
 In our deployment definition (part of our `shifty-fe-deployment.yaml`) we stated that we only want one pod for our microservice to start with.
 This means that the Kubernetes Replication Controler will always strive to keep one pod alive.
 (We can also define [autoscalling](https://docs.openshift.com/container-platform/3.11/dev_guide/pod_autoscaling.html) based on load to expand past what we defined if needed)

 If we look at the tile on the left we should see one box randomly changing colors.
 This box displays the randomly generated color sent to the frontend by our microservice along with the pod name that sent it.
 Since we see only one box that means there is only one microservice pod.
 We will now scale our microservice pods and will see the number of boxes changing.

-**Step 1:** To confirm that we only have one pod running for our microservice we can run the following command, or use the web UI.
+**Step 1:** To confirm that we only have one pod running for our microservice, run the following command, or use the web UI.
 ```
 [okashi@ok-vm Shifty]# oc get pods
 NAME                                   READY     STATUS    RESTARTS   AGE